 The conference "Offshore Grid and Offshore Wind Energy in the Baltic Sea – Opportunity for Integrating Energy Markets" in Warsaw (Poland) is the next key event of the Baltic Offshore Grid Forum which will unite stakeholders interested in offshore wind energy (OWE) development in the Baltic sea region to discuss the complex and interrelated challenges and opportunities of a meshed Baltic offshore grid.
 The event is part of the European Commission's Sustainable Energy Week.
 It is targeted at professionals, researchers, academia and policy-makers with an interest in the topic and will exclusively present for first time the results of the Pre-Feasibility Studies in the Baltic InteGrid project.

-For registration, please fill in the form on the right hand side.
 More details to the conference you can see the information below and in the indicative programme: Conference Agenda - Offshore Grid and Offshore Wind Energy in the Baltic Sea – Opportunity for Integrating Energy Markets.

 Location: Warsaw, Airport Hotel Okęcie - room Galaxy II (ul.
 Komitetu Obrony Robotników 24, 02-148 Warszawa)